 [dropcap]A[/dropcap]re you sending money down the drain every month?
 Chances are you might be without even realizing it.
-Water makes up the second largest utility expense for most households in the Inland Empire Area, and there are many factors that make your bill higher than it needs to be.
+Water makes up the second largest utility expense for most households in the Ontario, and there are many factors that make your bill higher than it needs to be.

 Save on Your Water Bill by Checking Pipes and Appliances